hantsy/jakartaee8-starter-boilerplate/README.md

 ### Eclipse IDE

-If Eclipse is your preferred IDE,  to get better experience of Java EE development, the [[Eclipse IDE for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2019-09/r/eclipse-ide-enterprise-java-developers)] is highly recommended.
+If Eclipse is your preferred IDE,  to get better experience of Java EE development, the [Eclipse IDE for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2019-09/r/eclipse-ide-enterprise-java-developers) is highly recommended.
 Or you can select a  commercial  version, such as [Red Hat CodeReady Studio](https://www.redhat.com/en/technologies/jboss-middleware/codeready-studio) which is free for developers.

-1. Click *File-> Import...* to open the *Import* dialog.
+1. Click *File-> Import...* from the main menu to open the *Import* dialog.
 2. Select *Maven/Existing Maven Projects* in tree nodes, and click *Next* button to continue.
 3. In the  *Import Maven projects*, select root folder of the source codes.

    ![Import Maven projects](./import-eclipse.png)

 4. Click *Finish* button to import the project into the current Eclipse workspace.
-Please be patient and wait for seconds.

 ### Intellij IDEA